 - The entire playing surface was converted to FieldTurf before the 2015 season.
 The infield-only was turfed from 2008-14.

-- The Jacoby Ellsbury Locker Room complex, and the Banners hospitality area, were added for the 2015 season.
+- The Jacoby Ellsbury Locker Room complex and the Party Deck hospitality area were added for the 2015 season.

 - Lights were added for the 2002 season.

 - A new scoreboard, with video capability, was added in 2007.
 A brand-new scoreboard with enhanced video capabilities was added for the 2016 season.